gleekzorp/freeCodeCampDrumMachine/README.md

 # FreeCodeCamp Drum Machine

 This was part of freeCodeCamps Front End Libraries Certificate.
+Styling and functionality matches the following: https://codepen.io/freeCodeCamp/full/MJyNMd

-## TODO:
+# TODO:

-Styles!
+- Power and Bank words darkend